JimMerkle/NUCLEO-F103RB_I2CTest/README.md

 ### AT24C32
 7-bit I2C address: 0x57
+Only supports 100KHz SCL clock when powered with 3.3V.
+(Need 5.0V supply for 400KHz SCL.)

 ### I2C Bus Interface / Board wiring to NUCLEO-F103RB
 NOTE: The I2C pins used are not defaults, and require the pins defined accordingly